School of Medicine

 Ware Kuschner, M.D.

-Professor of Medicine (Pulmonary and Critical Care Medicine) at the Palo Alto Veterans Affairs Health Care System
+Professor of Medicine (Pulmonary, Allergy and Critical Care Medicine) at the Palo Alto Veterans Affairs Health Care System

 Current Research and Scholarly Interests Occupational and environmental lung disease; Pulmonary and systemic responses to toxicant inhalation; Indoor and outdoor air pollution health effects;